kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 When ready, populate your placeholder PR with feature documentation.

 Do your best to describe your feature and how to use it.
-If you need help structuring your feature's documentation, feel free to ask for help in the `#sig-docs` slack channel.
+If you need help structuring your documentation, ask in the `#sig-docs` slack channel.

-When your first draft is complete, the documentation person assigned to your feature will review it and work with you get the content to a release ready state.
+When you complete your content, the documentation person assigned to your feature reviews it.
+Use their suggestions to get the content to a release ready state.

 If your feature needs documentation and the first draft content is not received, the feature may be removed from the milestone.